 While the following are some of the actions you should consider, the focus should not be entirely on tax savings.
 These strategies should be adopted only if they make sense in the context of your total financial picture.

-Depending on your projected income and how you have been impacted by the pandemic, it may make sense to accelerate income into the 2022 tax year.
+Depending on next year’s projected income, it may make sense to accelerate income into the 2023 tax year.
 Besides harvesting gains from your investment portfolio, other options for accelerating income include:

-- If you own a traditional IRA or a SEP IRA, converting it into a Roth IRA and recognizing the conversion income this year.
+- If you own a traditional IRA or a SEP IRA, converting it (or a portion of it) into a Roth IRA and recognizing the conversion income this year.

 - Taking IRA distributions (greater than RMDs) this year rather than next year.

-- Selling stocks or other assets that create taxable gains this year.
+- Selling other assets that create taxable gains this year.

 - If you are self-employed with receivables on hand, trying to get clients or customers to pay before year end.